cp3402-students/a2-cp3402-2019-team21/README.md

 ## Development

-###Setup Local Environment
+### Setup Local Environment

 1. Open command prompt or another terminal program (Git-Bash, PuTTY, etc)

 2. In the terminal, enter: `git clone https://github.com/lindsaymarkward/WPDistillery projectname` (where `projectname` is the name of the folder that the repo will be cloned to)

 3. Enter `cd projectname`
 This changes the current directory to the project folder

 4. Enter `vagrant up`
 You should be inside the folder with the VagrantFile (you can check with `ls -lah`).
 This boots the virtual machine and creates a new install of WordPress.
 It will typically take a while on first time setup.
 If the install fails, go here: [Troubleshooting](https://github.com/lindsaymarkward/WPDistillery#troubleshooting).

 5. Enter `vagrant ssh`
 This will give you access to the virtual computer using the secure socket shell protocol and confirm that it is running.
 Note: at any time if you want to return to your local computer, enter `exit`.

 6. Enter `cd /var/www/public/wp-content`
 This changes the current directory to the `wp-content` folder.
 This folder and all files within the `public` folder are shared between your local computer and the virtual machine.

 7. If you enter `ls -lah`, you will see a number of files/folders listed.
 Enter `rm -r *` This deletes all folders/files and if you type `ls -lah` again, nothing should appear apart from `. and ..`

 8. Enter `git clone https://github.com/cp3402-students/a2-cp3402-2019-team21 .`
-It is important to include the `.` at the end as this will clone the repository to the correct directory 9, Search `192.168.33.10` in a browser and it should load a blank copy of wordpress.
+It is important to include the `.` at the end as this will clone the repository to the correct directory

+9. Search `192.168.33.10` in a browser and it should load a blank copy of wordpress.

 10. Login to the [Admin Panel](http://192.168.33.10/wp-admin/) with username: admin | password: admin

 11. Go to `Plugins > Installed Plugins` then Activate `WP Sync DB`, `GitHub Updater` and `WP Sync DB Media Files` plugins

 12. Go to `Tools > Migrate DB`.
 Click `pull` and paste in this key:
 ```
 https://joshuag1.sgedu.site/staging